Day 15 – Tuesday, February 10, 2026

 Looks like a pyramid in front of the mountain

-Never have I see formations like these
+Never have I seen formations like these

 Quite creative...